OlegAba/SuperSnapcode/README.md

 # SuperSnapcode - Live Snapcode Wallpaper Maker

-SuperSnapcode allows users to turn their wallpaper into a live-wallpaer that presents their snapcode when pressed into.
+SuperSnapcode allows users to turn their wallpaper into a live-wallpaper that presents their snapcode when pressed into.
 Users can show off their Bitmoji and allow other users to quickly add them as a friend, all without leaving their lock screen.

 ## Installation
 We use [CocoaPods](http://cocoapods.org) for our dependency manager.
 This should be installed before continuing.